 Flight of the Goose - set in a fictional Inupiat village in 1971 - was inspired by my life experience and extensive research.
 The framing story is the relationship that connects a young female shaman, a traditional hunter and a draft-dodging ecologist.

 Flight of the Goose is shelved in stores under literary fiction, Alaskana, multicultural fiction, spiritual literature, eco-fiction, and cli-fi (climate change fiction).

-Look for my short stories in The Northern Review Nov '09 and Cold Flashes (University of Alaska Press, 2010)
+Look for my short stories with circumpolar themes in The Northern Review Nov '09 and Cold Flashes (University of Alaska Press, 2010).

 Scroll down for news and events

 Flight of the Goose: A Story of the Far North ISBN 0967884217, Far Eastern Press Paperback, 432 pp.

 FIRST PLACE WINNER of the National Federation of Press Women Communications Award

 FIRST PLACE WINNER of the Washington Press Association Communicator of Excellence in Fiction Award